zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

       JOIN p/Shop.Product_Category/Shop.Category as c
     ```

-3. Create two more view entities that retrieve ID and names from the Supplier and Category tables.
-Name these view entities *SupplierNamesVE* and *CategoryNamesVE*.
-4. Add the following queries into the OQL editor.
+3. Create two more view entities that retrieve ID and names from the Supplier and Category tables and name them *SupplierNamesVE* and *CategoryNamesVE*.
+Add the following queries into the OQL editor.
 Add one to each entity:

     ```sql
     SELECT